 Because the truth is, both you and your spouse “decided” the day you got married that you would choose each other.
 The decision has already been made.

 So why might a counselor do this?
 Who knows.
 Maybe they aren’t trained or experienced enough to deal with couples, especially when one partner has their own agenda or isn’t wholeheartedly part of the process, which is often the case.
-Maybe they are hesitant to challenge the unfaithful partner for fear that he or she will become argumentative, obstinate or not book another session (that’s why it’s important to always book with someone who specializes in marriage and couples, rather than a generalist – you’ll have much better luck).
+Maybe they are hesitant to challenge the unfaithful partner for fear that this person will become argumentative, obstinate or not book another session (that’s why it’s important to always book with someone who specializes in marriage and couples, rather than a generalist – you’ll have much better luck).

 To be sure, unfaithful partners, especially those who say they “can’t decide” between their spouse and affair partner, can be extremely difficult to deal with.
 After all, they want to keep doing what they’re doing and they don’t want to be challenged.
 As a marriage conflict specialist, it’s a situation I’ve learned to manage, but it’s taken me years of experience to get there.

 When you’ve heard “I can’t decide” one too many times…